tomasbedrich/pycaching/CONTRIBUTING.rst

     PYCACHING_TEST_USERNAME="yourusername" PYCACHING_TEST_PASSWORD="yourpassword" pytest <test folder name>

 Substitute your username for ``yourusername`` and your password for ``yourpassword``.
-NB: for successful test results, you'll need to use a Basic Member account!
+This requires you to use a basic member account, otherwise you might see unexpected test failures.

 To re-record a specific cassette in case of site changes, delete the corresponding JSON file and provide username and password as explained above.
 The missing cassette will be recorded for future